 - a.
 South Somerset's Strategic Flood Risk Assessment (2019) - b.
-Ilminster Peripheral Landscape Study (2007).
+Ilminster peripheral landscape study (2007)

-INP Policy Policy objectives Relevant Strategic Policies of the Local Development Plan How the INP conforms with the relevant Strategic Policies of the Local Development Plan Whole plan and vision 'Our vision for Ilminster in 2036 is to be one of the most desirable market towns in which to live, learn, work and play, as well as to visit.
+Table 3 - Conform nity with the strategic pol icies of the development pl an llminster Neighbourhood Plan Policy Policy objectives Relevant Strategic Policies of the Local Development Plan How the Ilminster Neighbourhood Plan conforms with the relevant strategic Policies of the Local Development Plan Whole plan and vision 'Our vision for Ilminster in 2036 is to be one of the most desirable market towns in which to live, learn, work and play, as well as to visit.
 We will create a stimulating, attractive, healthy, safe and sustainable environment through well-considered and balanced development that respects Ilminster's unique heritage and rural location, embracing new ideas, technology and innovation for our habitat and community to thrive.'
-SD1 Sustainable Development SS1 Settlement Strategy SS3 Delivering New Employment Land SS5 Delivering New Housing Growth SS6 Infrastructure Delivery Para.7.70 Landscape setting of Ilminster SS6 Infrastructure Delivery EP1 Strategic Employment Sites EP11 Location of Main Town Centre Uses EP15 Protection and provision of local shops, community facilities and services TA5 Transport Impact EQ1 Addressing Climate Change EQ2 General Development EQ3 Historic Environment EQ4 Biodiversity EQ5 Green infrastructure The INP comprises policies that have been drafted to reflect the local community's vision for the area, whilst supporting the implementation of the South Somerset Local Plan.
-The policie provide a practical framework in which to assess planning applications.
-The vision seeks to promote the unique identity of the area and establish a sustainable community through the delivery of high quality design, homes the community needs, employment for residents, and to encourage future residents as well as protecting the main shopping area for residents and to encourage tourists.
-Respecting the landscape of Ilminster and the historic heritage of the Market Town is key to the policies, as well as encouraging sustainable transport modes and green infrastructure.
+SD1 Sustainable Development SS1 Settlement Strategy SS3 Delivering New Employment Land SS5 Delivering New Housing Growth SS6 Infrastructure Delivery Para.7.70 landscape setting of Ilminster SS6 Infrastructure delivery EP1 Strategic Employment Sites EP11 Location of Main Town Centre Uses EP15 Protection and provision of local shops, community facilities and services TA5 Transport impact EQ1 Addressing climate change EQ2 General development EQ3 Historic Environment EQ4 Biodiversity EQ5 Green infrastructure The INP comprises policies that have been drafted to reflect the local community's vision for the area whilst supporting the implementation of the South Somerset Local Plan.
+The policies provide a practical framework in which to assess planning applications.
+The vision seeks to promote the unique identity of the area and establish a sustainable community through the delivery of high quality design, homes the community needs, employment for residents and to encourage future residents as well as protecting the main shopping area for residents and to encourage tourists.
+Respecting the landscape of Ilminster and the historic heritage of the Market Town is key to the policies as well as encouraging sustainable transport modes and green infrastructure.
 This is consistent with the listed strategic policies in the local plan.